phlatfish/graze/README.md

 Open the file uploader by following the "Getting Started" steps.

 1. You'll see an input field labeled "Upload."
 Enter your files here.
 For example, you can upload dhruvrakhadeforpresident.png to get a stunning image of Dhruv!
-2. Press the "Graph" button, and the graph will appear on the canvas.
+2. Press the "Upload" button, and the file will appear on the internet.

 Experiment with different files and see how the database changes in real-time.